-This is a core strength of the Policy and Communications team.
-We use research and analysis to support your interests, and make recommendations that call for action.

-3. Advocacy - Turning actions into results

-SUMA staff and the Board regularly and actively engage with provincial decision-makers, and with the federal government whenever possible.
+- Research Turning problems into solutions When SUMA members bring us their challenges, concerns, or priorities, we work to understand those issues and find ways to address them. - Policy Development Turning solutions into actions We use research and analysis to support your interests, and make recommendations that call for action. - 3.
+Advocacy Turning actions into results SUMA staff and the Board regularly and actively engage with provincial decision-makers, and with the federal government whenever possible.
 We work with other associations, partnering groups, and agencies to advance common goals.
 Our advocacy objective is to push forward the solutions and actions that best meet members' needs.
-We aim to deliver meaningful results for you.

-4. Communication - Telling the story of turning problems into results

-Keeping members informed is essential.
+We aim to deliver meaningful results for you. - 4.
+Communication Telling the story of turning problems into results Keeping members informed is essential.
 To be timely, efficient, and cost-effective, much of our communication is available electronically.
-Visit www.suma.org to sign up for Urban Update (our email newsletter), find us on our various social media accounts, and get all the news and tools you can use to stay current on urban Saskatchewan issues.
-We also produce a quarterly magazine, Urban Voice, which is distributed to all our member municipalities - you can find it on the website too.
+Visit www.suma.org to sign up for the Municipal Update (our email newsletter), find us on our various social media accounts, and get all the news and tools you can use to stay current on urban Saskatchewan issues.
+We also produce a quarterly magazine, Municipal Voice, which is distributed to all our member municipalities - you can find it on the website too.